Keneila/startup/notes.md

 # CS 260 Notes
 ### What is the default port for HTTP/HTTPS/SSH?

 HTTP: 80

 HTTPS: 442

 SSH: 22

 ### What does an HTTP status code in the range of 300/400/500 indicate?

 "Redirection messages": 300s

 Client error responses: 400s

 Server error responses: 500s

 "Successful responses": 200s

 ### What does the HTTP header content-type allow you to do?
 The content type of the request body
 ### What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do? https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies

 What does the "Authorization" header in a HTTP request represent?

 The credentials of user authentication

 The HTTPOnly flag on cookies prevents a client browser from reading or writing a cookie.

+The SameSite attribute lets servers specify whether/when cookies are sent with cross-site requests — i.e., third-party cookies.

+__Secure-: Cookies with names starting with __Secure- must be set with the Secure attribute by a secure page (HTTPS).

 ### Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?

 ### Given the following Express service code: What does the following front end JavaScript that performs a fetch return?

 ### Given the following MongoDB query, select all of the matching documents {name:Mark}

 { username: /.*cs260.*/ }

 Which MongoDB query would find all JSON objects with either a "score" above 100 OR a "username" value of "hacker"?

 { $or: [(score: { $gt: 100 }), (username:"hacker")] }

 Which MongoDB query would find all JSON objects with a "score" value less than 25?

 { score: { $lt: 25 } }

 Which MongoDB query would find all JSON objects with a "username" value of "cosmo25"?

 { username: "cosmo25" }

 ### How should user passwords be stored?